guopeiming/NNSegmentor/config/README.md

 - [Train]
   - `use_cuda` (True or False) ------ use `cuda` speed up.
+  - `batch_size` (integer) ------ how many insts per batch to load.
+  - `shuffle` (True or False) ------ set to True to have the data reshuffled at every epoch.
+  - `num_worders` (integer) ------ how many subprocesses to use for data loading.
+0 means that the data will be loaded in the main process.
+  - `drop_last` (True or False) ------ set to True to drop the last incomplete batch, if the dataset size is not divisible by the batch size.
+  If False and the size of dataset is not divisible by the batch size, then the last batch will be smaller.
+  - `epoch` (integer) ------ train epoch.
   - `fine_tune` (False or True) ------ whether to fine tune embedding.

 - [Model]